NKeklikian/ipblocklistservice/README.md

 ## Description

-Microservice that manages a list of IPs aimed at preventing abuse by banning IPs that are known to be used for malicious purposes.
+This microservice manages a list of IPs that are known to be used for malicious purposes and allows the user to check if a specific IP is in the list.

 ## Getting Started